KjeldSchmidt/nfc-vinyl-record-player/README.md

 #### player-arduino

 This folder contains code for the actual end result.
 This can be loaded onto your arduino once the setup is done.
 Wiring is explained in `src/main.cpp`
+Like tag-writer, this project was developed using [PlatformIO](https://platformio.org/).
+You will need an [RFID library](https://github.com/miguelbalboa/rfid) and a (library for the music player)[https://github.com/MajicDesigns/MD_YX5300].
+Both libraries are available through PlatformIO.
+I don't know if they are available in the Arduino IDE.

 #### tag-writer